 However, Uber has come under severe criticism for how it deals with compliance matters.
 In 2017, the company was stripped of its London licence on the basis that it was not a “fit and proper” private hire operator.

-In its decision not to renew Uber’s five-year licence, the Transport for London cited concerns about public safety and security, including a failure to report crimes or alleged crimes to the police, and to conduct proper background checks on drivers.
+In its decision not to renew Uber’s five-year licence, the Transport for London cited concerns about public safety and security, including a failure to report crimes or alleged crimes to the police, and to conduct proper background checks on Uber drivers.

 This prompted the ride-hailing service to make wholesale changes to its operation, which included the appointment of new management in the UK, to ensure full compliance with regulations.